WoshiWoshu/Golang_Simple_Server/README.md

 # Golang_Simple_Server
 Mini project written in Go consisting of a Golang basic server which can respond to clients URL requests and send back informations as datas, files and html rendering.
-The server is split into small server units holding their own functionalities.
+The server is split into small servers units holding their own functionalities.
 It is using "net/http" package and can be fully secured with the help of HTTPS/HTTP over TLS.

 ### Requirements